briansimiyuj/doctor-appointment-app/README.md

   1. Retrieve the following:
     a. `profile` and `showModal` states from the `ProfileContext`
     b. `userID` state from the `LoginContext`
-    c. `processFile` function from `UploadFile` hook
+    c. `uploadAndProcessFile` function from `UploadFile` hook
     d. `addDoctor` function from `DoctorContext`

   2. Create `resolvedUserID` constant that will store the resolved user ID from the `userID` state or generate a new one if it's not available.
     a.
 If `userID` is not available, set it to `resolvedUserID`

-  3. Call `processFile` function to upload the profile image, cover image and license certificate.
+  3. Call `uploadAndProcessFile` function to upload the profile image, cover image and license certificate.
 The function will return a promise that resolves with the file properties.
   4. Create `submitProfile` function that will be called when the submit button is clicked
     a.
 Create a validation logic to check if all the fields are filled.
 If any of the fields are empty, return an error message.
     b.
-Create a new object with the profile data and the file properties from the `processFile` function.
+Create a new object with the profile data and the file properties from the `uploadAndProcessFile` function.
 Each `userType` will be used to determine which fields to include in the object.
     c.
 Create a new object for `DoctorType`
     d.
 Call `addDoctor` function and pass the new object as the argument.
 The function will return a promise that resolves with the doctor data.
 Call `addDoctor` if the `userType` is a doctor.
     e.
-Save the object in the firestore database
+Save the object in the firestore database; if the `userType` is a doctor, save under the `doctors` collection.
+If the `userType` is a patient, save under the `patients` collection.
     f.
 Return the profile data object
     g.
 Set `setShowModal` to false